 Every week I have conversations with traders who want us to teach them because they failed to consider the above two points.
 In every case, these traders are inconsistent in their trading.

 When I ask them about their trading process, where they have learnt, what rules they use and many other questions, I find that they have followed the path of the 90 per cent.

-Being different means you will have what it takes to be a great trader and be part of the 10 per cent.
+Being different, however, means you will have what it takes to be a great trader and be part of the 10 per cent.
 So let me ask you, are you doing what the 90 per cent are doing or are you different?